 There is a risk NZTA will continue to not fund new low-cost, low-risk projects into the future.
+The annual guantity of planned work would need to be reconsidered if subsidies are not received at the expected level.

 The annual quantity of planned work would need to be reconsidered if subsidies are not received at the expected level.